hilton/hilton.github.com/presentations/naming-guidelines.md

 Even if that were a good idea, this would be hard to do consistently enough that someone reading the code could reliably infer a name’s scope from its length.
 And even if that would be possible, this would impose an unrealistic maintenance burden to rename variables when their scope changes.

-This variable’s popularity does not arise because programmers can overcome these challenges, but because they read it as an excuse to use bad names.
+This guideline’s popularity does not arise because programmers can overcome these challenges, but because they read it as an excuse to use bad names.
 Indeed, when a name has a very small scope, a bad name does less damage.
 That does not mean that we should have a guideline to deliberately use bad names in that case.
 At best, programmers are using the actual guideline to _prioritise naming effort and use bad names when you can get away with it_.